zopefoundation/ZODB/documentation/guide/writing-persistent-objects.rst

 Adding attributes
 -----------------

-Perhaps the commonest schema change is to add information.
-This can often be accomplished by adding a default value in a class definition::
+Perhaps the commonest schema change is to add attributes.
+This is usually accomplished easily by adding a default value in a class definition::

   class Book(persistent.Persistent):